srinivaskamsani/RancherDeploy/README.md

 This script was developed against the v2-beta api and Rancher V1.6.2.
 No other versions were tested.
-If any error occur, verify the version of Rancher and the API.
+If any error occurs, verify the version of Rancher and the API.

 ## How to contribute